-- Central Medical Centre staffed by an occupational physician and nurses, provided with the necessary hospital equipment to deal with emergencies. - Pharmacy. - Fully equipped first-aid station at the Alkylation Unit, with nurse on 24-hour call - Three fully equipped first aid stations. - ECG, allowing dispatch of data to a specialist cardiology centre for immediate diagnosis and provision of instructions. - Three fully-equipped ambulances.
+- Central Medical Centre staffed by 2 physicians and nursing staff, provided with the necessary hospital equipment and 3 defibrillators to deal with emergencies. - Pharmacy. - Fully equipped first-aid station at the Alkylation Unit, with nurse on 24-hour call. - Three fully equipped first aid stations (at the Central Control Station, the Chemical Laboratory and the Hydrocracker unit). - ECG device, allowing dispatch of data to a specialist cardiology centre for immediate diagnosis and provision of instructions. - Three fully-equipped ambulances.